 5. An understanding of tools for evidence-based policy-making and implementation

 6. An understanding of the role of evidence in managing political and other influences on the policy and implementation process.

 This executive course targets strategic leaders and top managers in the public service.
 It is designed to assist participants to use evidence to make well informed decisions about policies, programmes, projects and services and to improve government’s impact on society

 The course typically runs twice annually.
-The next course is scheduled to run in May 2017, however the dates have not been finalised yet.
+The next course is scheduled to run in May and October 2018 (course dates to be confirmed).

 What previous participants liked about the course

 “It is important that work is informed by evidence.
 If you don’t use evidence effectively you could be prescribing inappropriate medication.”

 “It is good to see that there are different sources of evidence available and one does not need to recreate as there is a whole body of knowledge out there that we need to tap into doing our every day work.”

 “The course enabled me to see the gaps in the work that I am currently doing and going back home I will be able to plug the gaps and even to strengthen the areas that are working every well.”